-Assessor Role Employer Brings a view of the apprentice from PM and working with them in the workplace through the apprenticeship Has greatest clarity about whether the apprentice is fully competent in the workplace Reviews the Portfolio and makes a judgment about whether they meet or are likely to meet the standard when Portfolio review and Professional Discussion are complete.
-Signs off Portfolio to go to Assessor.
-Provides their view of grade, plus rationale Participates in any discussion of decision by the Assessor if required Training Provider Brings a view of the apprentice from supporting them through the apprenticeship Brings greater understanding of the assessment process than the employer and hence broader view on competence Reviews the Portfolio and makes a judgment about whether they meet or are likely to meet the standard when Portfolio review and

-Professional Discussion are complete.
-Signs off Portfolio to go to the Assessor Participates in any discussion of decision by the Assessor if required Assessment Organisation's Assessor Brings a completely independent view to the end point assessment as they have had no engagement with the apprentice until now Reviews the Portfolio independently and scores against the assessment criteria Conducts the Professional Discussion Determines the grade to be awarded to the apprentice Chairs any discussion of their decision if Employer / Training Provider disagree and makes the final decision
+Assessor Role Employer Brings a view of the apprentice from PM and working with them in the workplace through the apprenticeship Has greatest clarity about whether the apprentice is fully competent in the workplace Reviews the Portfolio and makes a judgment about whether they meet or are likely to meet the requirements of the Standard when Portfolio review and Professional Discussion are complete.
+Signs off Portfolio to go to Assessment Organisation Participates in any discussion of decision by Assessment Organisation if required Training Provider Brings a view of the apprentice from supporting them through the apprenticeship Brings greater understanding of the assessment process than the employer and hence broader view on competence Reviews the Portfolio and makes a judgment about whether they meet or are likely to meet the requirements of the Standard when Portfolio review and Professional Discussion are complete.
+Signs off Portfolio to go to Assessment Organisation Participates in any discussion of decision by Assessment Organisation if required Assessment Organisation Brings a completely independent view to the final assessment as they have had no engagement with the apprentice until now Reviews the Portfolio and scores against the assessment criteria Conducts the Professional Discussion Determines the grade to be awarded to the apprentice Chairs any discussion of their decision if Employer / Training Provider disagree and makes the final decision